Moles and Melanoma Treatment in Harley Street, London

 Listen to Dr Jane McGregor talk about Melanoma

 Fortunately, melanoma is quite a rare form of cancer, with only around 13,000 cases each year in the UK.
 This compares to over 40,000 cases of bowel and lung cancer and over 50,000 cases of breast cancer per year.
-Many people assume that skin cancer comes with age, after many years of sun exposure, however Melanoma affects young people more than most other cancers.
+Many people assume that skin cancer comes with age, after many years of sun exposure, however, Melanoma affects young people more than most other cancers.

-Melanoma is the most prevalent cancer amongst 15-34 year olds, so its never too early to start regular mole screening for all members of your family.
+Melanoma is the most prevalent cancer amongst 15-34 year olds, so it’s never too early to start regular mole screening for all members of your family.

 Melanoma is also the one of the most deadly cancers, with over 2,000 deaths per year, accounting for the majority of skin cancer deaths.
 However, it is also one of the most easily, and successfully cured, as long as the cancer is identified early enough.
 With this in mind, the importance of regular mole screening and self checking cannot be overstated.